SAEs Are Good for Steering -- If You Select the Right Features: Feature Roles Across Layers

 \subsection{Experimental Setup}

-We focus our analysis on Gemma-2 (2B and 9B), for which high-quality SAEs are available in Gemma-Scope \cite{team2024gemma, lieberum2024gemma}.
-We use the 16k SAEs.
-Our analysis includes 100 features randomly sampled from each layer (2,600 and 4,200 features in total for Gemma-2 2B and 9B, respectively).
+We focus our analysis on Gemma-2 (2B and 9B) using the Gemma-Scope 16K SAEs \cite{team2024gemma, lieberum2024gemma}, Llama-3.1 8B with Llama-Scope SAEs \cite{grattafiori2024llama, he2024llama}, and Pythia-70m \cite{biderman2023pythia, interpretable2024huben}.
+Our analysis spans 100 features randomly sampled from each layer.
+For Pythia-70m we limited our sampling to features with at least 10 recorded activations, since many features do not have any recorded activations on Neuronpedia.